michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 - adj: protected by trademark or patent or copyright; made or produced or distributed by one having exclusive rights
 - n: an unincorporated business owned by a single person who is responsible for its liabilities and entitled to its profits
 ### Family
-proprietary: nonproprietary, proprietaries, proprietarily+;proprietor: proprietary, proprietors, proprietorship;proprietorship: proprietorships
+- proprietary: nonproprietary, proprietaries, proprietarily+
+- proprietor: proprietary, proprietors, proprietorship
+- proprietorship: proprietorships
 ### Examples
 - Founded in 1768 before publicly funded libraries existed, the "proprietary subscription library" is believed to be the oldest of its kind in the UK.
 - Western trade groups said China may use the security reviews to discriminate against foreign companies and force them to transfer proprietary technology.